kvchitrapu/learn/_posts/overview.md

 Small form factor electronic devices, long-lasting batteries, efficient solar panels, and rocket launchers to deliver satellites are some of the recent advancements in space technology that exploded the growth in satellites launched into this orbit.
 The LEO satellites have been shrinking in size while simultaneously lower launching costs.
 In the new millennium, SpaceX, TeleSat, and Amazon Kuiper have been in news with plans to launch thousands of satellites to form artificial constellations in space.
 With abundant funds, these companies aim to tackle the ubiquitous Internet problem along with confidential long-term overarching business goals.
 The companies plan to launch thousands of “small satellites” into numerous orbital planes to form a satellite constellation.
 Satellites further smaller in size namely micro and nanosatellites are pursued mostly by smaller players.

-In this paper, we discuss small satellite constellations in LEO, which are referred to as LEO satellites.
+In the next sections, we elaborate on small satellite constellations in LEO, which are referred to as LEO satellites.

 ## LEO satellite constellations
 The LEO satellite launch technology attained an unprecedented level of precision and cost efficiency in the last decade.
 SpaceX Starlink, Amazon Kuiper tied to Blue Origins are two amply funded companies launching satellites.
 While both remain in early stages and secretive about the plans, netizens have widely gleaned SpaceX Starlink information.
 As of March 2021, Starlink has already launched 1,023 in 18 launches and is aiming to deploy a total of 1,440 to complete the initial constellation.
 According to the FCC filings, Starlink applied for 42,000 satellites to orbit in LEO to provide Internet service.
 Most of the information we present here is based on SpaceX Starlink satellites information on the Internet.
 In addition to delivering communication, satellites provide monitoring Earth and enhance space observation.